 Throughout his years in broadcasting Greg has met many VIPs but he says that meeting Wolfman Jack for the first time left an indelible impression on him.
 He remembers that it was in the Opryland Hotel in Nashville, Tennessee.
 Wolfman was working for the Nashville Network on radio with an all-night country show that was broadcast across America.
 Greg walked past the Opryland Hotel studio window and… there he was!
 Greg was able to spend nearly an hour with the Wolfman watching the, “genius at work.”
 He was impressed with how “high energy” the Wolfman was while the microphone was open but how “laid back” he was when off the air.
 Wolfman’s approach to doing his show was, “If you ain’t sweatin’, you ain’t workin’.”

 In the late ’80s and early ’90s Modesto held annual Graffiti Fest celebrations which included musical concerts and cruising.
 Greg tells us that although Wolfman Jack didn’t actually work at a radio station in Modesto, he did make some personal appearances during which he guest starred on Modesto’s air waves.
-On one occasion in 1990 he joined a remote broadcast over KOOK, 970 which was being done from Northern Tire and Wheel on McHenry Ave.
+On one occasion in 1990 he joined a remote broadcast over KOOK AM-970 which originated at Northern Tire and Wheel on McHenry Ave.

 Ok, so who was Wolfman Jack and where did he come from?
 Let us shed some light on these questions.
 The Wolfman will assist us at the end of this story by also responding to these questions, in his own words.
 He even throws out some mentions of Modesto in the process!